stejabhat/Riverline_Assignment/README.md

 ### Dataset
 This project uses the [Customer Support on Twitter (CST)](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter) dataset.
 Due to size limits, please download `twcs.csv` manually from Kaggle and place it in the root directory.

+### Bonus
+A bonus folder related to the MBTI has been included.
+However, please be aware that the code quality and completeness may vary.
+Additionally, due to file size limitations, the corresponding CSV file is not included and must be added manually.